-• NPS categories to be addressed: Agriculture, hydromodification, silviculture, land disposal
+• NPS categories to be addressed: Agriculture, Irrigated Crop Production, Hydrologic Habitat Modification, and Wildlife and Fisheries Management

 The Office of the State Engineer (OSE) is charged with administering the State's water resources.
 The State Engineer has authority over the supervision, measurement, appropriation, and distribution of all surface water and groundwater in New Mexico, including streams and rivers that cross state boundaries.